-Contains 7 Videos
+Contains over 7 Videos

 How does food get from the farm to our table?
 In this program we trace the route cereals, fruits, vegetables and dairy products take to get from the point of origin to the consumer.
 We also explore why there are often several processing steps in between before it can reach your plate.
 Show Less

 Objective: To learn about how changes in the pH affect plants and animals.
 Learning outcomes - students will be able to: 1.
 Identify the changes in the pH value of soil and its effect on the plants.
 2. Recognise the changes in the pH value of soil, caused by acid rain, and the effects of this change.
 Show Less

 Australia is the driest inhabited continent on the planet.
 Drought in many parts of this nation is a fact of life.
 At just about any point in time, somewhere in Australia will be experiencing drought.
 It poses challenges to many areas of society and the economy, particularly the agricultural sector.
 This program looks at drought in Australia.
 Featuring interviews with environmental scientist Dr Terry Walshe, together with vegetable farmer Peter Schreur and Mildura-based farmers Bob McCarthy and Neil Bennett, it explores the nature of drought in Australia, the climatic causes of drought, the environmental, social and economic effects of drought and strategies to manage drought.
 This is an excellent resource for middle to senior level students of Geography, Environmental and Agricultural Sciences.
 It is an interesting and informative resource for students of Geography and environmental studies.
 Show Less